duneroadrunner/SaferCPlusPlus/README.md

 ### Registered pointers

+We start off by introducing a non-owning (smart) pointer type that is actually intended to be used infrequently.
+But we want to demonstrate up front that (safe) smart pointers don't necessarily have to "own" their target objects (i.e. control how and when they are allocated and deallocated like `std::unique_ptr<>` and `std::shared_ptr<>` do), or otherwise be tied to a restrictive, intrusive allocation/deallocation mechanism (like `std::weak_ptr<>` is).

-"Registered" pointers behave much like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
-And by default they will throw an exception upon any attempt to dereference a nullptr.
-Because they don't take ownership like some other smart pointers, they can point to objects allocated on the stack as well as the heap.
-Safe, flexible pointers like these can be handy in situations that are not amenable to the confining restrictions of the lifetime checker.
-They may be particularly useful when updating legacy code (to be safer).
+"Registered" pointers behave much like native C pointers, except that their value is (automatically) set to a null value (`nullptr`) when the target object is destroyed.
+And by default they will throw an exception upon any attempt to dereference a pointer with a null value.
+Like raw pointers (and unlike the standard smart pointers), they can point to, for example, local variables or elements of a container, and are generally agnostic to when/where/how their target objects are allocated and deallocated.

 Two types of registered pointers are provided - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TCRegisteredPointer<>`](#tcregisteredpointer).
 They are functionally equivalent, but `TRegisteredPointer<>` is optimized for better average performance, while `TCRegisteredPointer<>` is a little more optimized for better "worst-case" performance.
 (Specifically, the operation of retargeting (or "detargeting") a `TRegisteredPointer<>` in the worst case is *O(n)*, where *n* is the number of other pointers targeting the same original target object.
 With `TCRegisteredPointer<>` it's always *O(1)*.)

-Note that these registered pointers cannot be shared among asynchronous threads (enforced by the type system and scpptool).
-When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.

-Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
-At least in cases where performance is important.
-While more restricted than registered pointers, by default they have no run-time overhead.
-In fact, even when registered pointers are used, they would be expected to be commonly used in [conjuction with scope pointers](#tregisteredproxypointer).
-Though for the sake of simplicity, we don't use scope pointers in the registered pointer usage examples.
+Their flexibility in terms of the allocation/deallocation of their target objects makes them amenable to being used as a sort of "safe from dangling dereferences" one-to-one replacement for raw pointers.
+This can be useful for updating legacy code (to be safer).

+Lets look at a simple example of how to use them before we get into their limitations.

 ### TRegisteredPointer